 The Department of Athletics maintains totally self-supporting operations.
 All buildings and capital expenditures, including debt service, are funded by the department’s generated funds without subsidy from the university.
 No student fees, tax dollars or university funds are used to support the programs of the Department of Athletics.
 Without philanthropic support, the Department of Athletics would not be able to offer our young men and women an opportunity to earn a highly respected degree while competing at the highest level of intercollegiate sport.

-The following list of questions and answers is intended to provide you with some general information regarding your donation to Ohio State Athletics.
+The following list of questions and answers is intended to provide you with some general information regarding your involvement to Ohio State Athletics.

 Your contribution to the Department of Athletics may be utilized in a number of different ways to benefit the goals of Ohio State.
-Gifts made to the Buckeye Club Annual Giving program are used to cover the costs of athletic grant-in-aid provided to our student-athletes.
+Buckeye Club membership payments are used to cover the costs of athletic grant-in-aid provided to our student-athletes.
 Athletic grant-in-aid encompasses tuition, books, and room and board.

 Major gift and capital project contributions are used to create endowments that support our student-athletes, and to forward the overall goals of the department through the construction and renovation of athletic facilities.